-Other Information is financial and non-financial information in Company's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
+Other Information is financial and non-financial information in Mindgardens Neuroscience Network Limited's annual report which is provided in addition to the Financial Report and the Auditor's Report.
 The Directors are responsible for the Other Information.

 Our opinion on the Financial Report does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.